OwnBackup lands $50M as backup for Salesforce ecosystem thrives – TechCrunch

 They are instructing their recruiting teams to look for diverse candidates whether by gender or ethnicity, and employees have formed a diversity and inclusion task force with internal training, particularly for managers around interviewing techniques.

 He says going remote has been difficult, and he misses seeing his employees in the office.
-He hopes to have at least some come back, before the end of the summer and slowly add more as we get into the fall, but that will depend on how things go.
+He hopes to have at least some come back before the end of the summer and slowly add more as we get into the fall, but that will depend on how things go.